delucis/starlight-examples/examples/katex/src/content/docs/index.md

 ---
 title: Starlight + KaTeX
-description: Example of extending Starlight to support KaTex (LaTeX) math syntax
+description: Example of extending Starlight to support KaTeX (LaTeX) math syntax
 ---

 This project sets up the `remark-math` and `rehype-katex` Markdown extensions to add math syntax support.